FaizAther/dcc888-papers/paper2/discussion.md

 ### Who will benefit immediately from the solution of this problem

-GPU's are being used for more general purpose programming these days for their thredded execution model (parellel execution) for speed up in performance.
+GPU's are being used for more general purpose programming these days for their threaded execution model (parallel execution) for speed up in performance.
 General programming and industrial applications of software tools.

 ### What is the theory upon which the problem is defined?

-Static Analysis is the study of a program source code for compiler optimization phase of the code generation pipline.
+Static Analysis is the study of a program source code for compiler optimization phase of the code generation pipeline.

 ## The context of the paper